ConorWilliams/rsinc/README.md

 # Rsinc

 Rsinc is a two-way cloud synchronisation client for **Linux**.
 Rsinc utilises [rclone](https://github.com/ncw/rclone) as its back-end while the synchronisation logic is carried out in Python.
 Rsinc tracks file moves and saves bandwidth.
 Rsinc (in normal mode) uses only file hashes and sizes to track files thus avoiding unreliable time stamps.
-I hope rsinc's source is succinct enough (\~600 sloc across two files) to make modifying rsinc to your own needs easy.
+I hope rsinc's source is succinct enough (\~800 sloc) to make modifying rsinc to your own needs easy.

 ## Features